 • A Metal Strainer

-This salsa is such a great way to make use of a summer abundance of cherry tomatoes, and it is easy to make.
+This salsa is such a great way to make use of a summer abundance of cherry tomatoes, and it is easy to make using a food processor.
 It comes together so quickly.

 First, peel the onion and cut it in half.
 Then, add the onion and garlic cloves to the bowl of a food processor.